-Though Americans knew Nazi Germany had long posed a particular threat to Jews, they were not aware of the mass murder campaign when it first began.
-Historians trace the arrival of the news that Nazi Germany planned to murder all the Jews of Europe to the Riegner telegram, a memo composed by World Jewish Congress representative Gerhart Riegner on August 8, 1942.1 Allied intelligence reports and newspaper articles had provided some information about mass murder earlier, but Rabbi Stephen Wise, president of the World Jewish Congress, announced Riegner's message to the American press in late November 1942.2
+Though Americans knew that Nazi Germany posed a unique threat to Jewish people, they were not aware of the regime's campaign of mass murder when it first began.
+For most Americans, awareness that Nazi Germany planned to murder all European Jews came from a memo composed by World Jewish Congress representative Gerhart Riegner on August 8, 1942.1 Allied intelligence reports and newspaper articles had provided some information about mass murder earlier, but the message was announced to the American press in late November 1942.2

 The US State Department played a complicated dual role in this announcement.
 After initially attempting to suppress Riegner's information, they also investigated and confirmed the news.
 Beginning in November 1942, the press and politicians accepted the campaign of mass murder itself as fact, though not all Americans could believe that the death toll reached into the millions.

 Throughout 1943, more reports of Nazi atrocities against Jews reached American newspapers.3 Public pressure rose for some sort of official governmental response.
 Activist Peter Bergson and his Emergency Committee rallied Americans through newspaper ads and pageants that called for rescue, and they condemned Franklin D. Roosevelt's administration for not doing more.
 The State Department responded to the Bergson group's efforts by calling the Bermuda Conference, an April 1943 meeting between British and US representatives to discuss aid to Jewish people in Europe.
 But when the conference resulted in no immediate rescue program, activists grew even more frustrated.
 In November 1943, members of Congress who supported Bergson’s cause called on Roosevelt to support the creation of a special rescue commission.4